 Performance Test Samples and Screenshots

-- Maximize Performance: Make sure that your websites and applications are given the server resources they need when they need it to guarantee a high quality user experience
+- Maximize Performance: Make sure that your websites and applications are given the server resources they need to guarantee a high-quality user experience

 - Minimize Efforts: The software installs in 5 minutes and works with all web servers

 How much load can Webserver Stress Tool generate?

 We have successfully tested Webserver Stress Tool 8 with

 - more than 1,000,000 pageviews per hour and

 See our Sample Performance Tests section for detailed test reports.
 The actual load you can achieve is highly dependent on your network infrastructure, your server/client hardware, the file sizes, and your web application.
 We also provide screenshots of Webserver Stress Tool.